Access the header Access main content Access footer

-If you have any questions about this Privacy Notice, please contact us in the following ways:
+If you have any questions about this Privacy Policy, please contact us in the following ways:

 Changes to the Privacy Policy

-We keep our privacy policy under regular review.
-This version was last updated on 26 October 2021.
+We keep our Privacy Policy under regular review.
+This version was last updated in May 2025.

 Data we collect about you

-We will collect and process personal data that you or someone acting on your behalf provides to us by filing in forms, signing up for services on the website, and communicating with us face-to-face, by phone, email or otherwise.
+We will collect and process personal data that you or someone acting on your behalf provides to us by filling in forms or signing up for services on our website.
+We may also collect personal data about you when you make calls to us – those calls will be recorded in accordance with MiFID II (Markets in Financial Instruments Directive II) requirements.

 How we use your data

-We will only use your personal data when the law allows us to.
-Most commonly, we will use your personal data where we need to perform a contract we have entered into with you, it is necessary for our legitimate interest or we need to comply with a legal obligation.
+We will only use your personal data when applicable law allows us to.
+Most commonly, we will use your personal data where it is necessary for our legitimate interest or where we have obtained your consent.

 We will process your personal data to: